Document

 Honest scope

 FHE protects data in transit and at compute.
 It does not protect against device compromise, against the user's own deliberate sharing, or against statistical inference from the small, structured outputs we return.
 The brief in §08 lists what we are still doing to harden against the last category.
+The "Mitigated" states in the threat model above describe the target architecture; in the current MVP the master key is held server-side.

 §02System architecture